chaudum/rgain3/man/collectiongain.rst

     Don't trust implicit assumptions about what was already done, instead check all files for Replay Gain data explicitly.

+-j JOBS, --jobs=JOBS
+    Run JOBS jobs simultaneously.
+Must be >= 1.
+By default, this is set to the number of CPU cores in the system to provide best performance.

 SEE ALSO
 ========